About

 Biography

 Hi!
-I’m Ge, a Ph.D. candidate at the Computer Science Department in University of California, Davis.
-I received my M.S. degree in computer science at the College of Information and Computer Sciences in University of Massachusetts, Amherst.
-I received my B.S. degree in Automation from Zhejiang University.
+I’m Ge.
+I got my Ph.D. degree in Computer Science at University of California, Davis.
+I received my M.S. degree in computer science from the College of Information and Computer Sciences at University of Massachusetts, Amherst.
+I received my B.S. degree in Automation from the College of Control Science and Engineering at Zhejiang University.

 Research